zachvalenta/notes-sw/ai/clients.md

 ## 进步

-* _24_: ChatGPT in browser, lots of work to research/taxonomize tooling, start with llm and aider
+* _24_: lots of work to research/taxonomize tooling, start with llm and aider
-* _23_: few random queries

 # 🚃 CATEGORIES